haflinger/portis-sdk/README.md

 Inside your dApp's info page you will see your API Key.
 You will need to provide that key when initializing Portis as your ```Web Provider```.

 The API Key is not secret (as it is being sent from the client), its goal is to verify that the dApp using Portis has been registered and is approved.

-> When running your dApp on localhost, Portis does not require the API Key.

 <hr>